Catholic Church and Nazi Germany: Criticism

 Although the assessment of Pius's role during World War II was positive shortly after his death, historical documents have revealed his early knowledge of the Shoah and his refusal to perform vital actions in order to save Jews when the opportunities to do so presented themselves.
 For instance, see Saul Friedlander's documentation of the Pope's inaction and his documentation of the Pope's willingness to remain silent in the face of indisputable evidence of the murders.
 Some historians have accused him of being silent and antisemitic in the face of the Holocaust, but other historians have defended him.
 Prominent members of the Jewish community, including Rabbi Yitzhak HaLevi Herzog, have refuted criticism of Pius' efforts to protect Jews.
 During the summer of 1942, Pius explained to the College of Cardinals the theological gulf between Jews and Christians: "Jerusalem has responded to His call and to His grace with the same rigid blindness and stubborn ingratitude that has led it along the path of guilt to the murder of God."
 Guido Knopp called Pius' comments "incomprehensible" at a time when "Jerusalem was being murdered by the million".
+During the mass roundup and deportation of Jews in Rome, Pius was aware but did not speak out against it publicly.
+After being held for two days near the Vatican, they were then sent to the Auschwitz concentration camp.